 Length: Once completed, the part six-lane, part four-lane route will span a total length of 18 kilometres.
 Passing through a railway line and a river stream, the elevated road will also be connected to the National Highway-24 (NH-24).

 Features: The road has been constructed on 228 pillars on a single pier from the ground surface near Raj Nagar Extension, a first of its kind in India.
 Authorities will soon devise a traffic plan to specify the type of vehicle which could ply on this road.
 Bigger commercial vehicles might be restricted from using this route to avoid chaos.
 Besides, a traffic rotary at Raj Nagar Extension will be planned to give way to traffic on different routes, including the elevated road.
-The speed limits have already been set at 80kilometre/hour.
+The speed limits have already been set at 80 km/hour.
 Apart from this, the GDA is planning to install 103 CCTV cameras at every 200 meter and speed radars to streamline the flow of traffic and movement of vehicles smooth on the elevated road.
 Also, solar panels will be installed along the route to power the LED lights on the elevated stretch to save on the operational costs.

 New additions: To manage the traffic flow towards Meerut, the Ghaziabad Development Authority (GDA) is planning to add an eight-km bypass road parallel to the River Hindon as an alternative route for bypassing Raj Nagar Extension.
 This road will connect the Hindon Elevated Road and the Delhi-Meerut Road and will take commuters further to Manan Dham near Morta.
 This bypass road will bring down the total travel time to 20 minutes from the RNE to the UP Gate.